caoxiemeihao/electron-forge-vite/plugin/README.md

 ## plugin-vite

+#### 🚨 This is just a test version of the official plugin `@electron-forge/plugin-vite` and is only intended as a test for the development phase.

 This plugin makes it easy to set up standard vite tooling to compile both your main process code and your renderer process code, with built-in support for Hot Module Replacement (HMR) in the renderer process and support for multiple renderers.

 ```